kkondaurov/codex-usage-proxy/CONFIGURATION.md

 # Configuration Reference

-This document defines the local configuration format for `codex-usage-proxy`, including where the config lives, how each key behaves, and the initial pricing seeds used to populate the local prices table.
+This document defines the local configuration format for `codex-usage-tracker`, including where the config lives, how each key behaves, and the initial pricing seeds used to populate the local prices table.

 ## File Locations